CryptechTest/naturalslopeslib/README.txt

 Natural slopes

-Version 0.1
+Version 0.2
 Licence LGPLv2 and WTFPL, see LICENSE for the details
 Dependencies: default
+Optional dependencies:
+  stairs: to enable blockish rendering
+  poschangelib: to enable shape update on walk

-This mod adds some stair-like nodes from soft ground nodes (sand, dirt, gravel...) that may erode with time.
+This mod adds some stair-like nodes from soft ground nodes (sand, dirt, gravel...) that may update shape according their surroundings.

 The aim of this mod is to make a visual improvement on the world with more curves and smooth movement not to jump on every little height.